All Products

 Destination service

 The limit applies to each destination service proxy.
-If the service runs in 50 active pods, each pod can have a maximum of 100 outstanding requests sent from client proxies before performing throttling and returning 503.
+If the service runs in 50 active pods, each pod can have up to 100 outstanding requests sent from client proxies before throttling is triggered and the response code 503 is returned.